 16. What’s the approximate budget for solving this problem?

-Is there enough money to invest in a new product or project?
-When it comes to sales, it’s never too early to talk about budget.
+Here‘s another frank, necessary question.
+You always need to know if there’s enough money for them to invest in a new product or project if you‘re going to allocate the time and resources for a sales engagement.
+I find that when it comes to sales, it’s never too early to talk about budget.

 17. Whose budget does the funding come from?